-Your digestive processes also start to slow down, which means more nutrients are lost as your food remains exposed to the harsh acids for longer periods of time.
+Your digestive processes also start to slow down, which means more nutrients are lost as your food remains exposed to the harsh acids for more extended periods.
 This decrease in nutrients can lead to fatigue, lack of energy, and weight gain.
 If you want to keep your digestion up to par to lose fat, eat fresher foods more often.
 Make sure you are getting enough usable calcium in your diet.
 If you know your diet isn’t what it should be, start taking a dietary supplement that is designed to meet the needs of women over 40.

 Keep a close eye on your diet.
-It’s important to eliminate the fats that can clog your cardiovascular system, but don’t eliminate the fats that help your body function better.
+It’s essential to eliminate the fats that can clog your cardiovascular system but don’t eliminate the fats that help your body function better.
 Mono-unsaturated fats are necessary for good heart health.
 Omega three fatty acids like those found in fish, flaxseed, and olive oil will help your body to function more efficiently.
-A more efficient metabolism means more calories are burned and fewer are stored.
+A more efficient metabolism means more calories are burned, and fewer are stored.
 In fact, eating the right fats will allow your body to burn more fat and less muscle.
 Add more protein to your diet as well.
 Many people don’t realize that when they don’t consume enough protein, the body pulls it from their muscles.

-The only way to lose fat is if you make a conscious effort to not make the same mistakes that caused your weight gain in the first place.
+The only way to lose fat is if you make a conscious effort not to make the same mistakes that caused your weight gain in the first place.

 Anyone can make positive lifestyle changes at any time.
 Sometimes, you may need something to motivate you.
 For others, it’s the realization that something needs to change if you want to improve your health.
 Making several changes at once can be overwhelming and lead to feelings of frustration.
 Don’t push.
 Take things one step at a time so you won’t be so easily discouraged.
 Losing weight while you’re in your 20s is a chore.
 Losing weight after you’re in your 50s and older is a challenge.
 It may be a little more difficult to lose fat, but it can be done.